 - Most places have potable water but many people prefer bottles from home for better taste.

 - Cooking tools & utensils for your planned meals (spoon, cereal bowl, coffee cup, paper plates?)

-- A propane stove with pots and pans.
+- A gas fueled stove with pots.
 (Fire bans may restrict charcoal use.)

 - Food for the meal.
 There is often a nearby store if you need something.

 - A cooler for refrigerated food items.
 There is usually ice available for purchase near where we camp.

 - Paper towels.

 - A plastic box or other container to pack things in to keep them from being crushed when storing in a carpool.